JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_FL.md

 sbatch gunzip *fastq.gz
 ```

-Unable to gunzip 43_ctl3_Of_JVP_2 because the file ends abruptly in the middle of a line
+Unable to gunzip 43_ctl3_Of_JVP_2 because the file ends abruptly in the middle of a line.
+Going to leave this sample out of further analysis.

 ```
 gzip: 43_ctl3_Of_JVP_2.fastq.gz: unexpected end of file
 ```

-c) Write script for Trimmomatic and run on bluewaves
+c) Run Trimmomatic

 ```
 cd scripts